lmsqueezy/logsnag-nextjs/README.md

 ### Environment variables

+As part of the deployment you need to set

-- `LEMONSQUEEZY_WEBHOOK_SECRET` - The signing secret you added in the webhook creation form.
+- `LEMONSQUEEZY_WEBHOOK_SECRET` - The signing secret you added in the webhook creation form. ([Go to Lemon Squeezy webhook settings](https://app.lemonsqueezy.com/help/webhooks))
-- `LOGSNAG_TOKEN` - API token from LogSnag.
+- `LOGSNAG_TOKEN` - API token from LogSnag ([Go to LogSnag API settings](https://app.logsnag.com/dashboard/settings/api))
 - `LOGSNAG_PROJECT` - Name of the project in LogSnag that you want events sent to.
 - `LOGSNAG_CHANNEL` - Name of the channel in your LogSnag project that you want events sent to.

+## Test the integration

+If you want to test this app, switch your Lemon Squeezy to "test mode" then create a product or two and set up webhooks pointing to this app's `/webhook` endpoint.

+Make a test channel in LogSnag where you can send events during testing (you can delete this channel when you're done) and use this as your `LOGSNAG_CHANNEL` enviroinment variable.

+Now make purchases with your test mode products.
+You can use [test cards](https://docs.lemonsqueezy.com/help/getting-started/test-mode#test-card-numbers) to mimic real purchases.

+Webhook events will be sent for all test mode purchases, just as they will for live purchases.